Ruiyang13/SC1015-mini-project-predicting-engagement/README.md

 2. Open `prediction_tool.html` in your web browser

-The tool will then show you the predicted number of likes for a video with the characteristics that you input.
+The tool will then show you the predicted number of likes for a Tik Tok video with the characteristics that you input.